PM Shehbaz urges world to 'do more' to help flood-ravaged Pakistan in UNGA address

 “We in Pakistan remain consistent for peace in South Asia," he said, stressing: "We are neighbours, the choice is ours if we live in peace or war.
 It's now up to us to resolve our differences like peaceful neighbours.”

-The premier said that both India and Pakistan were "armed to the teeth," stressing that peace was the only way forward.
+The premier said that both India and Pakistan were "armed to the teeth," emphasising that peace was the only way forward.

 Comments